+1.)
 The KISS Rule (Keep it Simple, Stupid)

+2.)
 Communicate a Message

-Your shop name should tell people who you are and what you do.
+When you name a consignment shop, your name should tell people who you are and what you do.
 Common names for consignment shops include words like, “Again,” “Repeat,” “Second” and “Twice.”
 If you are starting an upscale, trendy consignment boutique, you probably don’t want to name it “Betty’s Recycled Stuff.”
 Your name must fit the tone for the type of store you are wanting to open.
 Conversely, don’t use the word “Boutique” in your name if you are not opening a small, intimate and carefully curated shop.
 Choose a name that fits you, as well as what you are selling.

+3.)
 Is the Domain Name Available?

 More than ever before, you need to be able to be found online.
 A domain name is the name (and subsequent online address) you choose for your website.
 There are so many websites these days that it is hard to find a good, short domain name that people can remember.
 However, it’s important to match the domain with the name of your consignment shop.
 A good place to start is Go Daddy.com.
 Just type in the name you are considering and see if it’s available.
-A “.com” is the most popular domain but it can be hard to find one.
+A “.com” domain is the most popular but it can be hard to find one.
 Be sure to check everything that might be available.